Healing Hints for When Love Fades

 When does heartache begin?
 When does a couple start falling out of love?

 Many scientists believe that the body chemistry that ignites a couple’s sexual and emotional attraction usually lasts about two or three years but can start changing as soon as a few months after meeting.
 Some lucky couples report staying in love for two decades, but that’s not the norm.

 Over time, your chemistry as a couple changes.
 The feelings become less intense and exciting, and this is when a power struggle can begin.

 When the initial excitement of a relationship starts to fade, some couples choose to coast along in the relationship without making much of an effort to build on their bond.
 But relying on habit and familiarity to keep the relationship going is a mistake.
 Unspoken expectations and assumptions will lead to resentment and unhealthy conflict, greater distance, stubbornness, and even dislike of one another.

 Most couples are in denial when engaged in the actions above, and broken hearts are the result.

 You don’t have to live this way.
-First you need to admit that you’ve been engaging in toxic behaviors.
+First you need to admit that you’ve been engaging in toxic behavior.
 Then you can choose to accept being a victim of circumstance and living as you are, or you can find the tools and do the work you need to make life great again.

-The key to romantic happiness is to maintain and build on the intimacy that you have.
+The key to romantic happiness is to maintain and build on the intimacy you have.
 One study found that people who remained most passionate about their love lives were the ones who gave themselves new experiences regularly—from trying new restaurants to learning new relationship skills—rather than only sticking to the tried and true.